Specs / Specs

 • The run should execute on every push without burning GHA minutes (PR review, smoke).

-• The trigger isn’t a code push — deployment_status.success for E2E gating, check_run.rerequested for re-runs, Cron Triggers for scheduled runs (release notes, dependency scans).
+• The trigger is a GitHub event that isn’t a code push — deployment_status.success for E2E gating, check_run.rerequested for re-runs.

 • You want one less shared secret to rotate.